Sunak scraps Johnson’s controversial Northern Ireland Protocol Bill

 Boris Johnson’s controversial legislation to override post-Brexit rules on Northern Ireland has been dumped by Rishi Sunak after he negotiated a new deal with the European Union.

-Brussels agreed in turn that it will scrap its legal action against the UK launched in retaliation to the former prime minister’s Northern Ireland Protocol Bill.
+Brussels agreed in turn that it will scrap its legal action against the UK, launched in retaliation over the former prime minister’s Northern Ireland Protocol Bill.

+Mr Sunak confirmed the move and told MPs that his new deal “puts beyond all doubt that we’ve now taken back control”, echoing Mr Johnson’s slogan.

 Mr Johnson had been warning his successor that scrapping the legislation would be a “great mistake”.

-But the Government’s new “Windsor Framework”, finalised with European Commission president Ursula von der Leyen on Monday, said it was no longer needed.
+But Mr Sunak said his new “Windsor Framework”, finalised with European Commission president Ursula von der Leyen on Monday, means there is no longer legal justification for the Bill.

-“The Government will therefore not be proceeding with the Northern Ireland Protocol Bill,” it reads.

-“In turn, the EU will not proceed with the seven separate legal actions it has launched against the United Kingdom – on issues from parcels to pets – reflecting the shared desire for a positive bilateral relationship now and into the future.”
+He told the Commons Mr Johnson’s legislation kept the UK under the jurisdiction of the European Court of Justice, “leaving us open to months, maybe years, of uncertainty, disruption and legal challenge”.

+The Prime Minister said he will publish new legal advice saying the new deal means the original justification has “now fallen away”.

 The commission welcomed the UK agreeing to let the Bill, currently stalled in the House of Lords, to lapse at the end of the parliamentary session.